pagkly/Zed/Investopedia4/Organized Labor Definition.md

 Retailers and supermarkets typically have employees who belong to organized labor groups.
 However, some of these companies actively seek to discourage workers from forming unions.

-Walmart Inc. ([WMT](https://www.investopedia.com/markets/quote?tvwidgetsymbol=wmt)) is a classic example.
-The [[big-box discount retailer]](https://www.investopedia.com/terms/b/big_box_retailer.asp) claims that the savings it generates from limiting the power of organized labor enable it to offer lower prices to its customers.
+Walmart Inc. ([WMT](https://www.investopedia.com/markets/[[Quote|quote]]?tvwidgetsymbol=wmt)) is a classic example.
+The [[big-box discount retailer]](https://www.investopedia.com/terms/b/big_box_retailer.asp) claims that the savings it generates from limiting the power of organized labor enable it to [[Offer|offer]] lower prices to its customers.

 Other retailers may feel compelled by Walmart’s example to renegotiate terms with the chapters of organized labor that represent their workers.
-The contention the retailers often present is that they will be forced to cut salaries or eliminate jobs to remain competitive with Walmart if the unions do not renegotiate.
+The contention the retailers often present is that they [[Will|will]] be forced to cut salaries or eliminate jobs to remain competitive with Walmart if the unions do not renegotiate.
 This is known as the [[Walmart effect]](https://www.investopedia.com/terms/w/walmart-effect.asp).